jgarza9788/OSMC_Basic/README.md

 Raspberry Pi / OSMC basic instructions
 ------------------------

+# Pluging In

+Connect the HDMI cable in
+Then connect the micro usb power cable in.

 # What is OSMC?

 OSMC stands for Open Source Media Center, and it's kodi app with all the utilities to make it a complete operating system.